davorg/websiteguide/redflags/index.md

+---
-# Red Flags & How to Spot a Bad Website Company
+title: Red Flags & How to Spot a Bad Website Company
+---

 ## Why You Need to Watch for Red Flags